Safeheron/crypto-suites-cpp/README.md

   - Non-interactive proof of correct paillier keypair generation.

 - [crypto-bip32-cpp](https://github.com/Safeheron/crypto-bip32-cpp).
 It provides a BIP32 compatible library which supports bip32-secp256k1 and bip32-ed25519.

+- [crypto-ecies-cpp](https://github.com/Safeheron/crypto-ecies-cpp).
+It provides an implementation of Elliptic Curve Integrated Encryption Scheme according to IEEE 1363 which is an Institute of Electrical and Electronics Engineers (IEEE) standardization project for public-key cryptography.

 # Prerequisites